From the previous chapters, we established a foundation for building a dashboard, answering the questions of:

 WITH orderedlist AS (SELECT Row_number() OVER( ORDER BY amount)AS num, quantity FROM table) SELECT num, quantity FROM orderedlist WHERE num > Floor((SELECT Count(*) AS c FROM table) * 0.75 + ( Floor((SELECT Count(*) AS c FROM table) * 0.75) - Floor( (SELECT Count(*) AS c FROM table) * 0.25) )) OR num < Floor((SELECT Count(*) AS c FROM table) * 0.25 - ( Floor((SELECT Count(*) AS c FROM table) * 0.75) - Floor( (SELECT Count(*) AS c FROM table) * 0.25) ))

-Again in text fields this is more difficult to detect.
+In text fields, potentially wrong values are more difficult to detect.
 Watch out for the following:

-SQL will treat each of these variations as unique, you can find these by grouping by the column the text values are in and reviewing any groups with very few records in them.
-This is potentially a sign that they should have been incorporated into a larger group but weren’t due to misspellings and capitalization inconsistencies.
+SQL will treat each of these variations as unique.
+One way to detect these is by grouping by the column the text values are in and reviewing any groups with very few records in them.
+These will most likely be misspelled versions of bigger categories.

 When you have no data

-Sometimes you do not have the data in your database to calculate a metric.
-This can be seen as a huge roadblock but there are a few ways forward.
-We need to first ask ourselves the following to know what we can do.
+Sometimes you do not have the data in your database for your metric.
+This can be a huge roadblock but there are a few ways forward.
+First, we need to know:

 - Do we care about historical data?